The Nervous System & Authorship Framework

 These include:

 Each concept is designed to help people better understand how their nervous system interacts with their life.
 Because when people understand their internal patterns, they gain something powerful.
-Choice.
-And choice is where authorship begins.
+Choice, and choice is where authorship begins.